karlg100/homebridge-frigidaire/README.md

 			"platform": "Frigidaire",
 			"username": "joe@gmail.com",
 			"password": "Password1",
-			"applianceSerial": "94126327",
 			"deviceId": "O2-w1yjkjewjQt2J_AjaAaeSZZlmTQ501ahP"
 		}
 	]

-* ```applianceSerial``` - Serial number of the device.
-Will ignore all other devices on your account
 * ```deviceId``` - Manually set the DeviceId.
 Can be anything you want.
 Otherwise is randomly generated every time homebridge is started